stevemussmann/ca_chinook/README.md

 └── ordered-read-counts-table.csv
 ```

-11. Run the `microhaplotopia.R` script from the `p134/$RUN/processing` directory.
+11. Open a new Linux shell from inside your `p134/$RUN/processing` directory.
+An easy way to do this is to navigate to this directory in Windows Explorer, hold the `shift` key while right-clicking somewhere in the empty space in this window, then choose "Open Linux shell here" from the right-click menu.
+Activate your snakemake conda environment and run the `microhaplotopia.R` script from this directory.
 This will convert the files you generated and/or copied in the past several steps into a usable format.
 ```
+conda activate snakemake
 microhaplotopia.R -r CH_run001_greb1_q20dp5.recode.vcf
 ```
 Most settings can be left as default.
 The only thing you should have to specify is the name of the VCF file you created in step 8.
 However, below I provide a comprehensive list of settings that can be modified (if desired) from the command line.